cjmDevelop/Responsive-Nav-Sidebar/README.md

-# ResponsiveNav&Sidebar HTML & CSS Only
+# HTML & CSS - Responsive Nav & Sidebar
 A responsive nav & sidebar for desktop and mobile views.